8th District candidates give thoughts on health care issues during ‘Pi...

 McCallian was asked about her thoughts on reproductive rights.
 She said she saw abortion as a health care issue.

-McCallian: So abortion is healthcare, and my you're gonna, you're gonna get a personal Randi here for a minute.
+McCallian: So abortion is health care, and my you're gonna, you're gonna get a personal Randi here for a minute.
 Because I really, really thought when I was working with families when I was younger and when I was also hopeful about the leadership of the states and the nation, and a little naive that we would have things like paid family leave before I had children.
 Well, I'm done having children, and my youngest is 6, and we do not have paid family leave.

 In fact, we've gone backward.
 So the United States is the least safe place to be pregnant and to give birth and to be an infant.
 Out of all the industrialized nations in the world, we are last.
 Missouri is somewhere in the 40s for maternal and infant health.
 So Missouri is also one of the worst, worst in the world of developed nations, and now they've banned reproductive health care in Missouri, so we will have more mothers and infants dying.
 It's very frustrating for someone like me who wanted to see progress.
 It's not helpful at all when we insert the government into health care and remove choices when there was never an expansion of safe health care to begin with.